AI Cellular Automaton Lab - Conway's Game of Life Classic cellular automaton simulation! Click or d

 }

-Calls the toggle function with the current mouse position to flip the cell at that location
+Calls the helper function with the current mouse position to flip whichever cell was clicked.

 mouseDragged()